kunSong/Note/ProgrammingInScala/Chapter3NextStepsinScala.md

     print(greetStrings(i))
   ```

-  + Another general rule of Scala: if a method takes only one parameter, you can call that 0 to 2 is transformed into the method call (0).to(2).
+  + Another general rule of Scala: if a method takes only one parameter, you can call that 0 to 2 is transformed into the method call (0).to(2)[1].
 Note that this syntax only works if you explicitly specify the receiver of the method call.
 You cannot write "println 10", but you can write "Console println 10".

   + Scala doesn't technically have operator overloading, because it doesn't actually have operators in the traditional sense.
 Instead, characters such as +, -, *, and / can be used in method names.
 Thus, written 1 + 2 using traditional method invocation syntax, (1).+(2).

   ![Figure 3.1 - All operations are method calls in Scala.](https://github.com/kunSong/Note/blob/master/ProgrammingInScala/res/drawable/Figure3.1.jpg)

-  + Another important idea illustrated by this example will give you insight into why arrays are accessed with parentheses in Scala.
-Scala has fewer special cases than Java.
-Arrays are simply instances of classes like any other class in Scala.
+  + Another important idea.
 When you apply parentheses surrounding one or more values to a variable, Scala will transform the code into an invocation of a method named apply on that variable.
 So greetStrings(i) gets transformed into greetStrings.apply(i).
-Thus accessing an element of an array in Scala is simply a method call like any other.
 This principle is not restricted to arrays: any application of an object to some arguments in parentheses will be transformed to an apply method call.
 Of course this will compile only if that type of object actually defines an apply method.
-So it's not a special case; it's a general rule.

   + Similarly, when an assignment is made to a variable to which parentheses and one or more arguments have been applied, the compiler will transform that into an invocation of an update method that takes the arguments in parentheses as well as the object to the right of the equals sign.
 For example:

   ```scala